jamiewilbraham/azure-docs/articles/cognitive-services/Speech-Service/get-speech-devices-sdk.md

 ms.author: erhopf
 ---

-# Get the Cognitive Services Speech Devices SDK
+# Get the Cognitive Research Technologies Speech Devices SDK

 The Speech Devices SDK is a pretuned library designed to work with purpose-built development kits, and varying microphone array configurations.